rmsk2/rustpwman/README.md

 # Configuration

-Rustpwman uses a config file for setting the default security level, the default password generator and the default PBKDF.
+Rustpwman uses a TOML config file for setting the default security level, the default password generator and the default PBKDF.

 ```
 [defaults]